Community card poker: Pineapple variations

 Players are initially dealt three cards.
 Each player then discards one of the three cards (Pre-flop, Post-flop or at Showdown), and the game proceeds exactly as in Texas hold 'em.
 In some regional variations, five cards are dealt, and one is discarded after flop, turn, and river, otherwise proceeding as usual Texas hold 'em.

 Pineapple

 Players discard their third (unwanted or unneeded) card pre-flop, before the first betting round.

 Crazy Pineapple

 Players discard their third (unwanted or unneeded) card after the flop, before the fourth community card is dealt.

 Tahoe (Lazy Pineapple)

 Players discard after the final betting round or at showdown so they may not use all three of them to make a hand.
-Each player may use none, one, or two cards from his hand (never three cards) combined with those on the board, to make his final five-card hand, just like in Texas hold 'em.
+Each player may use none, one, or two cards from their hand (never three cards) combined with those on the board, to make their final five-card hand, just like in Texas hold 'em.

 In the variant known as "Super hold 'em", players can keep all 3 private cards throughout the play and may use all three cards to determine high hand.